rowlesmr/diffract/CIFtoSTR/readme.md

 ## Introduction

-This program converts an arbitrary number of CIF (Crystallographic Information Format) files, each containing an arbitrary number of structures, into a number of individual STR files that are compatible with the Rietveld analysis softwar, TOPAS.
+This program converts an arbitrary number of CIF (Crystallographic Information Format) files, each containing an arbitrary number of crystal structures, into a number of individual STR files that are compatible with the Rietveld analysis software, TOPAS.

 If the program is run with zero command line arguments, then a GUI is launched, otherwise it is command-line driven.